autumn-info-442a/Homework1/Homework2.md

 </p>
 In settings there are:

+* **Set Messages**
+  - 2 Radio buttons for pre-made messages in "Motivational" or "Screen Time" categories
+  - 1 Textbox for user to type a custom message (50 characters max), clicking add button saves locally

-* **3 Dropdowns**
+* **Message Frequency**
-  - _Child Age_: 7-12+ (int)
-  - _Grade Level_: (K, 1, 2, 3, ... , 7+) (string)
-  - _Reactive Dropdown_: On start displays options for _Total Watch Time_
-    (this is the pre-selected button before settings are saved locally).

-* **2 Radio Buttons**
-  - _Total Videos Watched_:
+  - Dropdown 1: # of Videos (int 1-5)
-    If selected, _Reactive Dropdown_ will display 1-5 (int)
-  - _Total Watch Time_ (Minutes):
-    Else, Total Watch Time is selected and _Reactive Dropdown_ displays 5-60 (int) only multiples of 5 (starting at 5, 10, 15, ...)
+  - Dropdown 2: Duration of Message (int 5-30, multiples of 5 only)

+* **Pre-Made Messages**
+  - Displays messages based on which radio buttons are selected in **Set Messages**
+  - User can edit message by clicking on pencil icon, or delete from message pool by clicking on x icon

+* **Custom Messages**
+  - Displays messages based on saved custome messages entered in **Set Messages**
+  - User can edit message by clicking on pencil icon, or delete from message pool by clicking on x icon

-When the Save button is clicked, settings data for all 4 user inputs (3 Dropdowns, 1 Radio Button selection) will be saved locally and pop-up closes.
-While user watches videos on Youtube Kids, the iCare extension tracks total watch time or total video count based on settings.
-If any settings have been specified/saved then mini-games will not display.
+When the Save button is clicked, settings data for all user inputs will be saved locally (pre-made and custom messages, # of videos, duration of message) and page closes.
+While user watches videos on Youtube Kids, the iCare extension tracks total video count based on settings.

 <p align="center">
   <img width="460" height="300" src="https://raw.githubusercontent.com/autumn-info-442a/Team-iCare/design/2.JPG">
 </p>

+If user attempts to add a custom message without any characters an alert message is displayed as a pop-up prompting user to add text in the "Custom Message" box.

 <p align="center">
   <img width="460" height="300" src="https://raw.githubusercontent.com/autumn-info-442a/Team-iCare/design/3.JPG">
 </p>

+If user attempts to exit iCare settings page without clicking "Save All Settings" an alert message is displayed as a pop-up prompting user to save (settings are then stored locally).

 <p align="center">
   <img width="460" height="300" src="https://raw.githubusercontent.com/autumn-info-442a/Team-iCare/design/4.JPG">
 </p>

-Youtube Kids functions normally until either the _Total Videos Watched_ or _Total Watch Time_ setting is reached.
+Youtube Kids functions normally until either the _# of Videos_ counted by iCare exceeds the user-specified _# of Videos_ (based on saved settings).
 <p align="center">
   <img width="460" height="300" src="https://raw.githubusercontent.com/autumn-info-442a/Team-iCare/HW2/wireframeV2_d.JPG">
 </p>

-When user has exceeded either _Total Videos Watched_ or _Total Watch Time_ setting (check saved Radio Button and Reactive Dropdown selections) a pop-up opens with a mini-game (pop-up blocks Youtube Kids video from playing).
+When user has exceeded either _# of Videos_ setting a message is displayed as a pop-up over the Youtube Kids video.

 A user can click on the buttons to choose their answer:
 * Text display of a math question selected based on _Child Age_ and _Grade Level_ selections